gaultier/blog/optimization-tales-cockroachdb-part1.md

 I'll explain the plan is layman terms.
 This is what the query planner is doing, when a user enters `foo@bar.com` in the recovery screen:

 1. Fan out to each region (this is fine and required).
 In each region:
     1. Find the row with the address `foo@bar.com`.
 It is linked to an identity (`identity_id`) and a tenant (`nid`).
     1. Load all rows for this tenant in memory
-  1. Filter these rows where the `identity_id` is the one found in step 1.1.
+    1. Filter these rows in memory where the `identity_id` is the one found in step 1.1.
 Throw out the rest.

 So each time a user wants to reset their password, we load all recovery addresses of all users for this tenant, in memory.
 That is really not great and becomes worse and worse over time.